ShubhamRaghuvanshi/Gadget2_polysink/README.md

 ![alt text](img.png)

-Folliwing [link](https://www.youtube.com/watch?v=OAVzvZCopAI&list=PLEsVP16ISIIfigm7YLgIy4Cf14TGJ1UeE) contains the videos for some of the simulations.
+Videos for all of the simulations can be found at the folliwing [link](https://www.youtube.com/watch?v=OAVzvZCopAI&list=PLEsVP16ISIIfigm7YLgIy4Cf14TGJ1UeE).
+Check out the file "report.pdf" in current repository for detailed report.